These simple Strawberry Lemon Gummies really couldn’t be easier!

 - BLEND: Add the chopped strawberries, lemon juice & honey to a blender.
 Blend until liquid and smooth.
 Pour the strawberry mixture into a saucepan.

-- BLOOM: Sprinkle the strawberry mixture with the gelatin.
+- BLOOM: Sprinkle the strawberry mixture with the unflavored gelatin powder.
 Let sit for a few minutes so that the gelatin can absorb some of the liquid.

 - WARM: Place the saucepan on the stove top over low heat.
 Gently warm the strawberry mixture through: you don’t want it to get too hot, just warm enough to soften and melt the gelatin.
 Definitely no bubbling or boiling here!
 Whisk the mixture until all of the gelatin is incorporated into the liquid and the strawberry mixture is a smooth, thin liquid.
 Remove from the heat.